AnilDaoud/japan-realestate/README.md

 ## Contributing

-Issues and pull requests are welcome at https://github.com/AnilDaoud/japan-realestate
+An example instance of this project is hosted at https://anil.diwi.org/japan-realestate/ Issues and pull requests welcome.